Simuns/bash-handy-tools/README.md

 ## autocompiletex.sh
 Autocompiletex.sh automates compiling with pdflatex (Can be used with other latex versions with slight modifications).
-With the usage of shecksums, the script determines changes done on .tex files and compiles.
+With the usage of checksums, the script determines changes done on .tex files and compiles.

 #### prerequisites
 Will run on any flavor of linux, but its nice to have evince as pdf viewer combined with code as IDE as there is autolaunch options for those tools (Not required)